 This tool cleans unneeded applications and persistent malware in one click.
 It also protects your privacy by eliminating tracking cookies, frees up disk space, and manages startup apps to decrease boot time.
 On top of that, it boasts 24/7 tech support.
 The following steps will walk you through automatic removal of the Zeus virus Mac infection.

-4. Check whether the Zeus virus alert problem has been fixed.
-If the lock screen is still there, go to the Uninstaller option on Freshmac GUI.
+- Check whether the Zeus virus alert problem has been fixed.
+If it perseveres, go to the Uninstaller option on Freshmac GUI.
 Locate an entry that appears suspicious, select it and click Fix Safely button to force-uninstall the unwanted application.

 - Go to Temp and Startup Apps panes on the interface and have all redundant or suspicious items eliminated as well.
 The Zeus virus Mac fraud shouldn’t be causing any further trouble.